LiamWray00/SOAR-Automation-n8n/Journal/Day-3.md

 ---

 ## Journal
 Installed n8n via Docker on the same Ubuntu VM running Wazuh.
-Initial npm install attempt got stuck for 15+ minutes — switched to Docker which was faster and cleaner.
-First Docker run used `--rm` flag which deleted container data on stop — lost the first workflow build.
+The initial npm install attempt got stuck for 15+ minutes, so I switched to Docker, which was faster and cleaner.
+First Docker run used `--rm` flag which deleted container data on stop, and I lost the first workflow build.
 Fixed by switching to a persistent volume command with `--restart unless-stopped` so n8n survives reboots and power outages automatically.

-Built the first workflow — a form-based IP reputation checker.
-Analyst submits a suspicious IP through a web form, n8n automatically queries AbuseIPDB and returns full threat intelligence.
+Built the first workflow as a form-based IP reputation checker.
+An analyst submits a suspicious IP through a web form; n8n automatically queries AbuseIPDB and returns full threat intelligence.
 Added an IF node to split results into malicious (score > 50) and clean paths, each sending a formatted email via Gmail SMTP.

 Tested with two real IPs — 8.8.8.8 (Google DNS, clean) and 185.220.101.34 (known Tor exit node, malicious).
-Both correctly routed to the right email path.
+Both are correctly routed to the right email path.

 ---